Community Celebration for Denver's Newest Bike Lane

 Saturday the 23rd of October was a great day to be at the La Alma Recreation center for the celebration of Denver's newest bike lane.

-The celebratory event was put together by the Office of Community and Business Engagement (OCBE) to celebrate the completion of a section of protected bike lane on 13th Avenue going past the La Alma rec center and into downtown Denver, and also to promote the City’s Vision Zero Program.
+The celebratory event was put together by the Department of Transportation & Infrastructure (DOTI) to celebrate the completion of a section of protected bike lane on 13th Avenue going past the La Alma rec center and into downtown Denver, and also to promote the City’s Vision Zero Program.
 Protected bike lanes offer a safer buffer for bicyclists to travel and gives the community in the area another option to go along 13th Avenue, with the hopes of reducing car traffic and increasing active modes of transportation.

 To wrap up the afternoon fun Bicycle Colorado led a community bike ride to test out the new protected bike lanes on 13th Avenue.
 They made sure to check the rider’s bikes and helmets to ensure the ride would go smoothly and it was a success!